Philipsburg, Sint Maarten

 Philipsburg (/nl/) is the main town and capital of Sint Maarten, a constituent country of the Kingdom of the Netherlands.
 It is located on the southern coast of Saint Martin island, between Great Bay and the Great Salt Pond.
 It serves as the main port of entry, with the major airport and port located in the vicinity.
 Tourism is the main economic activity, supported by extensive lodgings and cultural activities.
 As of 2017, the town had 1,894 inhabitants.

 Geography

 Philipsburg is the main town and capital of Sint Maarten, a constituent country of the Kingdom of the Netherlands.
 It is located on the southern coast of Saint Martin island, between Great Bay and the Great Salt Pond.
-It was founded around 1733 by Englishman John Philips to centralize trade in the islands.
+It was founded around 1733 by Scotsman John Philips (from Arbroath, Scotland) to centralize trade in the islands.
 Two forts, Fort Amsterdam and Fort Willem were built in the 17th and 18th century.

 Climate

 Philipsburg has a tropical savanna climate (Köppen Aw), and is drier than most parts of the northeastern Caribbean due to a rain shadow from the island's mountains, drying the northeast trade winds.
 Due to its location in the Caribbean and the low lying coastal plains, the town regularly faces threats and devastation from hurricanes striking the coast, with extensive redevelopment.